mlitwin/svg-gen/README.md

 # svg-gen

 Javascript SVG Generation.
-At this points just notes for what I want.
+At this points pretty bare-bones as I figure out what I want.

-## Sketch of what it will be

-Create a svg by chaining calls corresponding to svg elements
+## Usage

 ```javascript
 import svgGen, {parseToText} from './src/svg-gen.js';